 Web Page Item Description Enable Multicast Operation Enables or disables multicast operation.
 Blink Strobe on Multicast ?
 When selected, the Strobe will blink a scene when a multicast is received.
-Note: The following strobe settings will only appear if a CyberData Strobe product is connected to your device.
-If a CyberData Strobe product is not connected to your device, you will not see the strobe settings.
+Note: The strobe settings will only appear if you are using the Strobe Kit.
+If you are not using the Strobe Kit, you will not see the strobe settings.
 Priority Indicates the priority for the multicast group.
 Priority 9 is the highest (emergency streams).
 0 is the lowest (background music).
 SIP calls are considered priority 4.5 .
-See Section 2.6.9.1, "Assigning Priority" for more details.
+See Section 2.6.8.1, "Assigning Priority" for more details.
 Address Enter the multicast IP Address for this multicast group (15 character limit).
 Port Enter the port number for this multicast group (5 character limit [range can be from 2000 to 65535]).
 Note : The multicast ports have to be even values.
 The webpage will enforce this restriction.
 Name Assign a descriptive name for this multicast group (25 character limit).
 Buffer Device will buffer up to four minutes of audio and then play back the recording after the multicast stream finishes or after the buffer is full. Веер When selected, the device will play a beep before multicast audio is sent.
 Relay When selected, the device will activate a relay before multicast audio is sent.
 Scene ?
 Select desired scene (only one may be chosen).
-Note: The following strobe settings will only appear if a CyberData Strobe product is connected to your device.
-If a CyberData Strobe product is not connected to your device, you will not see the strobe settings.
+Note: The strobe settings will only appear if you are using the Strobe Kit.
+If you are not using the Strobe Kit, you will not see the strobe settings.
 ADA Compliant ?
 Strobe will blink ON at the specified brightness for 150ms then OFF for 350ms during the duration of the event.
 Slow Fade ?
 Strobe will increase in brightness from 0 to the specified brightness and back to 0 over the course of about 3.5 seconds during the duration of the event.
 Fast Fade ?
 Strobe will increase in brightness from 0 to the specified brightness and back to 0 over the course of about 1.5 seconds during the duration of the event.
 Slow Blink ?
 Strobe will blink ON at the specified brightness for one second then OFF for one second during the duration of the event.
 Fast Blink ?
 Strobe will blink ON at the specified brightness then OFF five times per second during the duration of the event.
 Color ?
 Select desired color (only one may be chosen).
 Brightness ?
 How bright the strobe will blink on a multicast page.
 This is the maximum brightness for "fade" type scenes.
 Red ?
 The red LED value for Multicast.
 Green ?
 The green LED value for Multicast.
 Blue ?
 The blue LED value for Multicast.

-Table 2-18.
-Multicast Page Parameters (continued)
+Table 2-16.
+Multicast Page Parameters